 - Tracing the outlines of the photo/graphic with a ballpoint pen to transfer

-This method allows you to use inkjet prints photos to be transferred to wood using Mod Podge – a medium used for photo transfer.
-I found out that most people say you can’t use it with inkjet prints but only with the laser printer ones.
+This method allows you to use inkjet print photos to be transferred to wood using Mod Podge – a medium used for many different crafts including photo transfers.
+I found out that most people say you can’t use it with inkjet prints but only with laserjet printer ones.

-This method that I’ve found on matsutakeblog.blogspot.com shows that you actually can.
-You can use normal printer paper or a piece of cardstock for the transfer.
 All you need is to put some Elmer’s glue on it before printing your photo.
 Remember to let it dry first!
-You don’t want to break your printer 🙂
+You don’t want to break your printer :))

-The glue should be on the side, which you want to print on.
+The glue should be on the side on which you want to print the image.
 After drying is time to print.
-Remember to mirror your photo as well, if needed.
+Remember to mirror your image as well, if needed.
 Once the photo is printed, put a layer of mod podge on the piece of wood.

-When the paper is completely soaked you peel it off gently.
+When the paper is completely soaked, peel it off gently.
 You can hold it under running water for the small wood pieces.
 Then gently rub the rest of the paper pulp off with your fingers.
-And that’s it!
-You have a nice and smooth surface with your photo transfer on it.
-An easy method for photo transfer to wood with glue.

 Images courtesy of matsutakeblog.blogspot.co.uk